Italy's Monti sees eurobonds becoming reality

 He also told the paper that the European Central Bank had done an excellent job in helping the euro zone confront the crisis and said he was sure it would continue to do what it thought was necessary to safeguard the euro.

-Asked whether he favored a Europe-wide system of deposit guarantees, Monti said:
+Asked whether he favoured a Europe-wide system of deposit guarantees, Monti said:

 "The euro zone has made it clear that it will do whatever is necessary to ensure stability and the future of the euro itself."